grassroot-software/grassroot_curriculum/LAYOUT_STYLE_GUIDE.md

 ### Unordered lists

-The preferred way to create unordered lists for The Odin Project is by using hyphens `-`.
+The preferred way to create unordered lists for The Grassroot Project is by using hyphens `-`.
 Both hyphens and asterisks give the same results, but sticking to one way keeps the source markdown consistent.

 ~~~markdown
 - This is a list item made using a hyphen.